natesilva/jayschema/README.md

 });
 ```

-## Features

-* **Complete:** Covers all of the spec.
-Hundreds of our own unit tests, plus all relevant tests from [JSON-Schema-Test-Suite](https://github.com/json-schema/JSON-Schema-Test-Suite).
-* **Excellent handling of $refs:** Properly handles all `$ref`s, internal and external.
-* **Load $refs your way:** Ever want to load schemas from a database?
-With **JaySchema** you can provide a user-defined loader.
-* **Helpful:** Error messages tell you:
-	* The exact location in your document where validation failed.
-	* The exact location in the schema of the rule that caused validation failure.
-	* If applicable, the value that was expected and the value that was seen in the document.

 ## Why JSON Schema?

-Have you ever wanted to validate JSON data server-side?
-Maybe you have a JSON-based API, or are using a NoSQL database that stores JSON documents.

-You can use an [ORM](https://npmjs.org/browse/keyword/orm), but that’s overkill if you only need validation.
-And ORMs are often tied to a single database backend.
-What if you store session data in Redis and permanent data in MongoDB?

-With **JaySchema** you create a rich JSON Schema describing your documents and then validate documents against it.
-You control the validation.
-It’s not tied to any database or backend.
-You get to use the really nice JSON Schema syntax (see the [official examples](http://json-schema.org/examples.html)), you get useful error messages, and it can even do some types of validation that aren’t supported by popular ORMs.
+* Validate JSON server-side:
+    * For your JSON-based API
+    * For data that you want to store in a NoSQL database
+* No [ORM](https://npmjs.org/browse/keyword/orm) required.
+Change databases or store data in multiple databases using the same schemas.
+For example, session data in Redis, permanent data in MongoDB.
+* JSON Schema has a really nice declarative syntax.
+See the [official examples](http://json-schema.org/examples.html).

 ## API